Advertiser Disclosure

 ANA Lounge Honolulu.
 Image Credit: Cherag Dubash

-Next up, we’re going to take a look at how to get treated like royalty at the airport.
-And by that, we mean showing you how to get awesome airport perks like access to airport VIP lounges, free access to Global Entry and TSA PreCheck lanes, and how to never pay for a checked bag again.
+Next, we’ll look at how to get treated like royalty at the airport.
+By that, we mean showing you how to get awesome airport perks like access to airport lounges, free access to Global Entry and TSA PreCheck lanes, and how to avoid paying checked bag fees.

 Each of these perks can make or break the airport experience.
 After all, who wants to wait at the terminal when they can hang out in a swanky airport lounge and drink complimentary cocktails instead?